 Please note that our existing Migration API is not supported for migrations to cloud instances due to configuration differences between self-hosted and cloud installations.

 The legacy Data Migration included with Octopus Deploy is not supported for migrations to cloud instances.
 That tool is a Windows command-line application that must be run directly on the server hosting Octopus Deploy via an RDP session.
-Octopus Cloud runs on our Linux Container image on a Kubernetes Cluster.
+Octopus Cloud runs on our Linux Container image on a Kubernetes Cluster and therefore access to the Container is not permitted for security reasons.

 Help us continuously improve